f5devcentral/f5-security-hub-extension/README.md

 ## Requirements

-BIG-IP VE 13.1 or later running on EC2
+BIG-IP VE 14.0 or later running on EC2

+BIG-IP 13.1 will work but the logging profile must be created by hand see f5devcentral/f5-security-hub-extension#1

 ## Docs